ebzzry/ebzzry.github.io/fkd/en/quotes.md

 - AI should be built by humanity, for humanity.
 And let’s not forget that.
 It shouldn't be by Moloch, for Moloch.<br>—Max Tegmark

+- A man can never have too much red wine, too many books, or too much ammunition.<br>—Rudyard Kipling